nuxt/docs/en/guide/vuex-store.md

 ---
 title: Vuex Store
-description: Using a store to manage the state is important to every big application, that's why nuxt.js implement Vuex in its core.
+description: Using a store to manage the state is important for every big application, that's why nuxt.js implement Vuex in its core.
 ---

 > Using a store to manage the state is important to every big application, that's why nuxt.js implement [vuex]()https://github.com/vuejs/vuex in its core.

 ## Activate the Store

-Nuxt.js will try to `require('./store/index.js')`, if exists, it will:
+Nuxt.js will look for the `store` directory, if it exists, it will:

 1. Import Vuex
 2. Add `vuex` module in the vendors bundle
 3. Add the `store` option to the root `Vue` instance.

+Nuxt.js lets you have 2 styles of store, choose the one you prefer:
+- **Normal:** `store/index.js` returns a store instance
+- **Modules:** every `.js` file inside the `store` directory is transformed as a [namespaced module](http://vuex.vuejs.org/en/modules.html) (`index` being the root module)

-To activate the store, we create the `store/index.js` file:
+To activate the store with the normal style, we create the `store/index.js` file and export the store instance:

 ```js
 import Vue from 'vue'